Wafik20/Helium-Oracle/README.md

 - No external API dependencies
 - You only need the hotspot address

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- Node.js (v14.0.0 or higher)
-- npm (v6.0.0 or higher)
-- Basic knowledge of JavaScript and Node.js

 ## Installation

 To install Helium-Oracle, follow these steps: